wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 Such apps should run only inside a guest machine within VirtualBox or VMware set to NAT networking mode.

-CAUTION: Do not upload it to your hosting provider's public html folder or any Internet facing servers, as they will be compromised.
+CAUTION: Do not upload it to your hosting provider's public html folder or any Internet-facing servers, as they will be compromised.
 If you run security vulnerability tests against a server you don't control, you are hacking that site.
 So get both an NDA and contract of scope of work before starting.